Dominance of quantum over classical correlations: entropic and geometric approach: Entropic approach to quantum and classical correlations

 and thereby the quantum mutual information, induced by this measurement, is defined by

 The measurement independent quantum mutual information, interpreted as a measure of classical correlations present in a bipartite state $\rho_{AB}$ \cite{Henderson01, Ollivier01}, is defined by

-In general case, ${\cal I}(\rho_{AB})$ and ${\cal J}_{A}(\rho_{AB})$ may differ and the difference, interpreted in a natural way as a measure of quantum correlations, is called quantum discord \cite{Ollivier01}
+In general case, $I(\rho_{AB})$ and $C(\rho_{AB})$ may differ and the difference, interpreted in a natural way as a measure of quantum correlations, is called quantum discord \cite{Ollivier01}

-The quantum discord ${\cal D}_{A}(\rho_{AB})$ can be seen as the minimal amount of correlations which are lost when the non-selective von Neumann projective measurement is performed on the system $A$ \cite{Luo10, Okrasa11}.
-Moreover, the quantum discord ${\cal D}_{A}(\rho_{AB})$ is a lower bound for the overall quantum correlations present in a bipartite state $\rho_{AB}$ \cite{Okrasa11}.
+The quantum discord $D(\rho_{AB})$ can be seen as the minimal amount of correlations which are lost when the non-selective von Neumann projective measurement is performed on the system $A$ \cite{Luo10, Okrasa11}.
+Moreover, the quantum discord $D(\rho_{AB})$ is a lower bound for the global quantum correlations present in a bipartite state $\rho_{AB}$ \cite{Okrasa11}.

-Since evaluation of quantum discord involves a complicated optimization procedure, the analytical expressions for quantum discord are known only for two-qubit Bell-diagonal states \cite{Luo08}, for seven-parameter two-qubit $X$-states \cite{Ali10}, for two-mode Gaussian states \cite{Giorda10, Adesso10}, for a class of two-qubit states with parallel nonzero Bloch vectors \cite{Li11B} and for two-qudit Werner and isotropic states \cite{Chitambar12}.
-Despite this fact, quantum discord has been extensively studied in different contexts \cite{Modi12}, for example such as complete positivity of reduced quantum dynamics \cite{Rodriguez08, Shabani09}, broadcasting of quantum states \cite{Piani08}, random quantum states \cite{Ferraro10}, dynamics of quantum discord under both Markovian and non-Markovian evolution \cite{Werlang09, Maziero09, Fanchini10, Maziero10, Wang10, Hu11, Franco12}, operational interpretation of quantum discord \cite{Madhok11, Cavalcanti11}, connection between quantum discord and entanglement irreversibility \cite{Fanchini11B}, relation between quantum discord and distillable entanglement \cite{Streltsov11}, relation between quantum discord and distributed entanglement \cite{Fanchini11, Fanchini11C, Tan12}, interplay between quantum discord and quantum entanglement \cite{Luo08, Ali10, Qasimi11, Fanchini11D, Campbell12}, and monogamy of quantum discord \cite{Giorgi11, Prabhu12}.
+Since evaluation of quantum discord involves a complicated optimization procedure, the analytical expressions for quantum discord are known only for two-qubit Bell diagonal states \cite{Luo08}, for seven-parameter two-qubit $X$ states \cite{Ali10} (not always correct exactly, but approximately correct with a very small absolute error \cite{Huang13}), for two-mode Gaussian states \cite{Giorda10, Adesso10}, for a class of two-qubit states with parallel nonzero Bloch vectors \cite{Li11B} and for two-qudit Werner and isotropic states \cite{Chitambar12}.
+Despite this fact, quantum discord has been studied in different contexts \cite{Modi12}, for example such as complete positivity of reduced quantum dynamics \cite{Rodriguez08, Shabani09}, broadcasting of quantum states \cite{Piani08}, random quantum states \cite{Ferraro10}, dynamics of quantum discord under both Markovian and non-Markovian evolution \cite{Werlang09, Maziero09, Fanchini10, Maziero10, Wang10, Hu11, Franco12}, operational interpretation of quantum discord \cite{Madhok11, Cavalcanti11}, connection between quantum discord and entanglement irreversibility \cite{Fanchini11B}, relation between quantum discord and distillable entanglement \cite{Streltsov11}, relation between quantum discord and distributed entanglement \cite{Fanchini11, Fanchini11C, Tan12}, interplay between quantum discord and quantum entanglement \cite{Luo08, Ali10, Qasimi11, Fanchini11D, Campbell12}, and monogamy of quantum discord \cite{Giorgi11, Prabhu12}.
+Moreover, recently it has been shown that computing quantum discord is an NP-complete problem \cite{Huang14}.